-The NASB/NLT says that these false brethren were “brought in” to the church.
+The NASB/NLT say that these false believers were brought into the church.
 It must have been that these false believers (pretending to be believers) were coming into Christian meetings, spreading false doctrine.

 (2:14) “When I saw that they were not straightforward about the truth of the gospel, I said to Cephas in the presence of all, ‘If you, being a Jew, live like the Gentiles and not like the Jews, how is it that you compel the Gentiles to live like Jews?’”

 This is where we get the term “Judaizer.”
-Paul uses the verb form here (Greek Ioudaizein, “live like Jews”).
+Paul uses the verbal form here (Greek Ioudaizein, “live like Jews”).
 Peter was falling prey to this temptation to “Judaize” Gentile converts.

 (3:1) “You foolish Galatians, who has bewitched you…?”

 The false teachers had entered into this church.
 They had deceived the Christians there.
-You can see Paul’s horror in this passage.
-He was just with them, and they were following God and grace.
+You can see Paul’s abject horror in this passage!
+He was just with them, and they were liberated by the grace of God.
 But now?
 They have been deceived!
 Paul wants them to realize that there are false teachers, and he wants them to learn discernment in being able to spot them.